-James C. Bobcean Retired Funeral Director / Owner
+James C. Bobcean Retired Funeral Director / Former Owner

 James is a life long resident of Flat Rock, Michigan.
 He is a graduate of Bowling Green State University earning a bachelors degree in Biology.
 He attended Wayne State University School of Mortuary Science receiving a Michigan Mortuary Science License in 1971.